taliabahar/CMSI488/homework3/README.md

 a. x+++-y

-    Not a Compiler Error
+    Not a Compile Time Error

 b. x---+y

-    Not a Compiler Error
+    Not a Compile Time Error

 c. incrementing a read-only variable